jamsocket/botsh/README.md

     # botsh "convert cat.jpg into a png file"

     # botsh "use a remote service to find my public ip and base64 encode it"

+    # botsh "run pylint on the codebase in src/"

+## Observations

+These observations relate to the default model, `text-davinci-003`.
+Using GPT-4 may improve things.

+- It works best if you explicitly specify the files/paths you want to work with (use relative references).
+  It is not good at figuring out what you mean.
+- It often gets stuck in loops if it can't complete a task rather than giving up, despite the prompt telling it not to.